methodgames/methodgames.github.io/roleplay.md

 - Players in PVP zones may not attack players outside of it and vice versa.
 - If a fight breaks out in a non-temporary PVP zone, the fight can continue until both parties (on a per team member basis) leave the designated area.
 - If you are killed or downed while the temporary PVP is active, your body can be looted by anyone, including yourself, after the temporary PVP is over.
 The looting of bodies after the PVP has ended should not be a PVP zone. **<u>If you do not want to participate in temporary PVP, stay inside and out of vision.</u>**
-- Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat or camper since all of the items inside would be at risk.
+- Please be careful about entering a PVP zone (PVP monument or PRZ) with a tugboat, modular boat, or camper since all of the items inside would be at risk.
+- The Deep Sea is considered a PVP zone.

 - **New Life Rule:**
     - Upon death to PVP, you are not allowed to visit the area where your body is for the next 10 minutes.
 Any loot you had is forfeit and is lootable by anyone.
 Do not go back for it.